WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 * `WfMessage.clone(WfMessage)`: clones an existing Whiteflag message, including the metadata
 * `WfMessage.deserialize(String)`: deserializes a string with a serialized message
 * `WfMessage.deserializeJson(String)`: deserializes a string with a JSON representation of a message
-* `WfMessage.decode(String)`: decodes a string with the hexadecimal representation of an encoded message
+* `WfMessage.decode(String)`: decodes a string with the hexadecimal representation of an unencrypted encoded message
-* `WfMessage.decrypt(String, WfParticipant, WfParticipant, byte[])`: decrypts a string from the hexadecimal representation of an encrypted message
 * `WfMessage.compile(String[])`: compiles a Whiteflag message from an array with a complete and ordered set of field values

 Each of these methods returns a new `WfMessage` object.
 This object contains the message header and body as `WfMessageSegment` objects that contain the `WfMessageField` objects.

+### Message Encryption and Decryption

+Message encryption and decrytion requires additional information about the originator and recipient of the message.
+The encryption method is determined by the `EncryptionIndicator` field in the message itself.

+For encryption, the orginator and recipient information is provided by passing account information from objects implementing the `WfAccount` interface through the following methods:

+* `WfMessage.setOriginator(WfAccount originator)`: sets the originator of the message
+* `WfMessage.setRecipient(WfAccount recipient)`: sets the recipient of the message
+* `WfMessage.encode()` or `WfMessage.encrypt()`: are identical and return the binary encoded message (encrypted if the `EncryptionIndicator` field is set)
+* `WfMessage.encode().toByteArray()`: returns the binary encoded/encrypted message as a byte array
+* `WfMessage.getInitVector()`: returns the non-secret initialisation vector that is randomly created upon encryption

+The non-secret initialisation vector is randomly created upon encryption, is required for decryption.
+It is to be sent over the blockchain `K0A` Whiteflag message.
+For decryption, all the information must be passed directly to the static factory method:

+* `WfMessage.decrypt(byte[] encryptedMsg, WfAccount originator, WfAccount recipient, byte[] initVector)`

 ### Accessing Message Fields